-- C9 Procedure for subscribing/redeeming units/shares, and in the case of umbrella funds, conversion of units/shares. - C10 The maximum interval between the request for redemption and the despatch of the redemption proceeds [see 6.14 and D9 (b)]. - C11 A summary of the circumstances in which dealing in units/shares may be deferred or suspended. - C12 Statement that no money should be paid to any intermediary in Hong Kong who is not a dealer or exempt dealer.
+- C9 Procedure for subscribing/redeeming units/shares, and in the case of umbrella funds, conversion of units/shares. - C10 The maximum interval between the request for redemption and the despatch of the redemption proceeds [see 6.14 and D9 (b)]. - C11 A summary of the circumstances in which dealing in units/shares may be deferred or suspended. - C12 Statement that no money should be paid to any intermediary in Hong Kong who is not licensed or registered to carry on Type 1 regulated activity under Part V of the Securities and Futures Ordinance.